hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-isobe-cose-key-thumbprint.md

        describes what those required elements are and what, if necessary, what the unique encoding is.

-   2. Sort the required elements based on the deterministic format described in Section 4.2.1 of {{RFC8949}}.
+   2. Apply the deterministic encoding described in Section 4.2.1 of {{RFC8949}}
+      to the representation constructed in step (1).

-   3. Hash the bytes of the resulting COSE_Key structure from step (2) with a cryptographic hash function H. For example, SHA-256 {{RFC6234}}
+   3. Hash the bytes produced in step (2) with a cryptographic hash function H.
-       may be used as a hash function.
+       For example, SHA-256 {{RFC6234}} may be used as a hash function.

    The resulting value is the COSE Key Thumbprint with H of the COSE Key.
 The details of this computation are further described in subsequent